How to become a Recognized teacher

 - Maintain a regular practice of Therapeutic Touch (minimum average 2 to 4 times per week).

-- Undertake training with a Mentor, who is currently an ATTN Registered Teacher.
+- Undertake training with a Mentor, who is currently an ATTN Recognized Teacher.
 Both Mentor and Teacher-in-Training shall notify the ATTN Education Chair in writing when beginning training and request current information on the process.

 - Prior to assisting or co-teaching, submit in writing an Agreement to follow the ATTN Guidelines and Curriculum for teaching Kreiger-Kunz Therapeutic Touch and submit curriculum for each level taught.